DanielBustillos/coin-acceptor-micropython/README.md

 *Note:* as show in the picture, you need to add a 10 KOhm resistance in the COIN pin.

 ### Progam the acceptor
 Here is the procedure how to program the acceptor to recognise a set of different coins.
-See [this tutorial](https://www.instructables.com/How-to-Control-CH-926-Coin-Acceptor-With-Arduino/) for more info.

 1. Press the "Add" and "minus" buttons at the same time for about three seconds, then the letter "A" will appear from the LED display.
 2. Press the "setup" button once, and the letter "E" will appear.
 Next, use the buttons to choose how many kinds of coins you would like to use; then press the "setup" button again to finish.